RayneZhang/raynezhang.github.io/_posts/2016-10-01-Water Level Detection System.md

 ---

 This is the capstone project of the course Computer Vision.
 I led 3 team members to develop a system that can detect water level based on the given image retrieved from the monitor.
-In this project, I was mainly responsible for retrieving the characteristics of the signes on the water gauge using SIFT and HOG.
+In this project, I was mainly responsible for retrieving the characteristics of the patterns on the water gauge using SIFT and HOG.
 I also trained the prediction model that can predict the water level using Support Vector Machine(SVM) methods.

 <br />